Atlanta 18-Wheeler Accident Lawyer: What to Do After a Crash

 What should I do immediately after an 18-wheeler accident in Atlanta?

 Call 911 immediately and seek medical care the same day, even if you feel fine.
-Document the scene with photos and videos, collect the truck’s carrier information (USDOT number) and driver’s commercial driver’s license information.
+Document the scene with photos and videos, collect the truck’s carrier information (USDOT number), and the driver’s commercial driver’s license information.
 Do not give any recorded statements to the trucking company’s insurance adjuster, and call an Atlanta 18-wheeler accident lawyer.

 How much is a truck accident case worth in Georgia?